Extract for employment with children in non-school/childcare activities

 - The extract is valid for 1 year.

-- The employer is only permitted to make a note that you have shown the extract.
+- The employer or client may make a note that you have shown the extract.

-- You can use the registry extract and show it to more than one employer.
+- You may show the extract to more than one employer.

 This is shown in the police record extract